RJArmitage/rfxtrx-stateful-blinds/README.md

 - _State?_ The idea is that a blind has some idea of whether it is up, down, tilted or whatever and by how much.
 - _Why is that useful?_ If you only control blinds via a controller then it isn't.
 You can see the blind and know which button to press on your controller to get what you want.
 If it's half closed and you wasnt it fully closed then you'll press the button to get what you want.
 However, if you are using a script then that doesn't work.
 Also, some blinds - such as my Somfy blinds - react differently to the same controller operation depending upon their state.
 Again in a script that's no use.
 A script needs a consistent result to an order.
-- _So what does this give me?_ With state in home assistant then the component will know how much tilt the blind currently has so that it knows how much extra tilt to apply to get the requested result.
+- _So what does this give me?_ With state in Home Assistant then the component will know how much tilt the blind currently has so that it knows how much extra tilt to apply to get the requested result.
 So, if the blind is currently 20% tilted and we want 70% tilt, the component knows to apply 50% more tilt to what it already has.

 # Why does it exist?
 Do I need it?